pipefunc/pipefunc/docs/source/concepts/slurm.md

     # The SLURM job will be allocated 2 CPUs and 4GB memory.
     # The Resources object is available as `resources`.
     print(f"Allocated Resources: {resources}")
-    # The function can now manage its own parallelism (e.g. via a thread pool).
+    # The function can now manage its own parallelism (e.g. via a process pool).
-    return [d * 2 for d in data]
+    from concurrent.futures import ProcessPoolExecutor
+    with ProcessPoolExecutor(max_workers=resources.cpus) as executor:
+        return list(executor.map(myfunc, data))

 pipeline = Pipeline([process_data])
 result = pipeline(data=[1, 2, 3])